TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 5. Use the Raspberry Pi Connect website to remotely connect to your Pi
 # Hardware
 ## Bill of Materials (BOM)
-A [bill of materials](./ReadMeAssets/DrInfraredHeaterRemoteThermostat_BOM.xlsx) has been provided and is located in ReadMeAssets folder.
+A [bill of materials](./ReadMeAssets/DrInfraredHeaterRemoteThermostat_BOM.xlsx) has been provided and is located in the ReadMeAssets folder.

 ## Mounting Components
 ### Mounting to the Heater